Greenery and Satoyama Conservation, Fujitsu Group Forest

 Fujitsu I-Network Systems South Alps Yamazakura Forest

 Fujitsu I-Network Systems began collaborating with South Alps City to carry out activities in the "South Alps Yamazakura Forest" in May 2013.
-This work is based on the Green Partnership centered on environmental protection and environmental education activities, and activities have been conducted a total of eleven times (twice a year, cumulative total of 493 participants) to date.
+This work is based on the Green Partnership centered on environmental protection and environmental education activities.
 The Fujitsu Group branch participates together with FINET and South Alps City.

-The activities, which participants enjoy taking part in, consist of (1) Learning about plants that can only be seen in the current forest through "Observation sessions to feel the growth of the forest", and (2) Cutting the grass that inhibits the growth of planted trees (wild cherry tree and maple) through "Undergrowth cutting to help forest growth."
+The activities, which participants enjoy taking part in, consist of (1) Learning about plants that can only be seen in the current forest through "Observation sessions to feel the growth of the forest", and (2) “Activities to help the forest grow” such as cutting undergrowth, removing vines, and repairing animal intrusion prevention fences.